stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 --the Edinburgh Fringe is a long way away, you lose money, and it's, for the performers, sometimes *horrible*.
-Whereas the Brighton Fringe is eight seconds from my door.
+Whereas, the Brighton Fringe is eight seconds from my door.

 #### BEN